For more information, view the Duke Center for Public Genomics BRCA Gene Patenting Case archive.

 In March of 1992, scientists from Myriad’s team published a paper in Nature Genetics claiming that Stratton’s earlier publication was incomplete.
 Myriad’s scientists published the complete sequence in Nature Genetics in March of 1996.
 Both Stratton’s team and Skolnick’s team obtained patent protection on BRCA2.

 The American Civil Liberties Union filed suit against Myriad Genetics, the US Patent and Trade Office, and the directors of the University of Utah Research Foundation.
 This case was first heard by Judge Robert Sweet in Federal District Court (Southern District of New York).
 Judge Sweet ruled that DNA constituted un-patentable subject matter.

 Plaintiffs: ACLU, Public Patent Foundation, AMP, ACMG, ASCP, CAP, Breast Cancer Action, Boston Womens’ Health Collective

 Defendants: USPTO, Myriad Genetics, University of Utah Research Foundation

 After Judge Sweet’s ruling, the defendants appealed the case to the Court of Appeals for the Federal Circuit (CAFC).
 On the merits of the arguments, the three judges agreed that:

 1. Some kinds of DNA can be patented, such as cDNA molecules that are not found in nature and other clearly "engineered" DNA constructs;

-This webpage developed by Lane Baldwin, Kathryn Maxson, Christopher Heaney, and Robert Cook-Deegan for the Duke University IGSP Center for Genome Ethics, Law, and Policy and the Duke/Georgetown Center for Public Genomics, funded by the U.S. National Human Genome Research Institute (P50 HG 003391).
+This webpage developed by Jae Cheon, Lane Baldwin, Kathryn Maxson, Christopher Heaney, and Robert Cook-Deegan for the Duke University Duke Center for Genomic and Computational Biology and the Duke/Georgetown Center for Public Genomics, funded by the U.S. National Human Genome Research Institute (P50 HG 003391).